Axway/mft-convert/content/en/docs/TransferCFT/reporting/edge_agent.md

 Set the following `uconf `parameters to the Edge Agent values:

 - sentinel.trkipaddr: Edge Agent IP address
-- sentinel.trkipport: 8002 (by default, the non- SSL port for the Edge Agent)
+- sentinel.trkipport: 8002 (by default, the non-SSL port for the Edge Agent)
 - sentinel.xfb.use_ssl: No

 ### Usage tracking with the Edge Agent and monitoring with Sentinel